Crossed modular categories and the Verlinde formula for twisted conformal blocks: The -crossed modular fusion category associated with twisted conformal blocks

-\begin{corollary} In the Verlinde formula Theorem \ref{conj:main1} we could take the matrices defined by the $\Sigma'$ above in place of the categorical crossed S-matrices.
-In particular, for our purposes, we can ignore the sign in Proposition \ref{prop:twistedviaKMtwisted}. \end{corollary} \begin{proof} Note that the elements $m_1,\cdots ,m_n\in \Gamma$ that appear in the Verlinde formula satisfy a relationship of the form
+\begin{corollary} In the Verlinde formula Theorem \ref{conj:main1} we could take the matrices $\Sigma'$ (from Definition \ref{def:normalizedcharactertablefortwistedfusionofconf}) in place of the categorical crossed S-matrices.
+In particular, for our purposes, we can ignore the sign in Proposition \ref{prop:twistedviaKMtwisted}. \end{corollary} \begin{proof} Note that the elements $m_1,\cdots ,m_n\in \Gamma$ that appear in the Verlinde formula satisfy a relationship of the form $[a_1,b_1]\cdots[a_g,b_g]m_1\cdots m_n=1.$

-Applying the $\sign$ homomorphism to the above relationship we obtain that $\sign(m_1)\cdots \sign(m_n)=1$.
-In other words if we change all the crossed S-matrices $S^{m_i}$ by a sign, all the signs will cancel and we will get the same answer. \end{proof}
+Applying the $\sign$ homomorphism to the relationship $[a_1,b_1]\cdots[a_g,b_g]m_1\cdots m_n=1$ we obtain that In other words if we change all the crossed S-matrices $S^{m_i}$ by a sign, all the signs will cancel and we will get the same answer. \end{proof}